Introduction

 Class 1 Assault

-Class 1 assault is the most serious category of assault and requires that you knowingly, recklessly, or intentionally caused someone injury.
+Class 1 assault is the most serious category of assault, and requires that an offender act either with knowledge, recklessness, or intent on another individual resulting in physical harm to another.

 Aggravated Assault (Battery)

-Arizona law classifies battery as aggravated assault, which may count as a class 2, 3, 4, or 5 felony, depending on the details of the crime.
-Aggravated assault typically occurs when you:
+Arizona law defines battery as an act of aggravated assault, which can be charged as either a class 2, 3, 4, or 5 felony depending on its circumstances.
+Aggravated assault typically takes place when:

 Assault and Battery Penalties in Mesa